-- 33. There are no provisions in the Zoning Ordinance, as amended, that would allow the Town Board to waive or otherwise modify any of these requirements for assisted living facilities; nor are there any provisions authorizing the ZBA to waive or otherwise modify any of these requirements. - 34.
-However, Town Law § 274-b, entitled "Approval of special use permits," states that "where a proposed special use permit contains one or more features which do not comply with the zoning regulations, application may be made to the zoning board of

-- appeals for an area variance pursuant to section to two hundred sixty-seven-b of this article." (emphasis added). - 35.
-Under Town Law § 267-b, zoning boards are authorized to grant two types of variances, i.e., "use" variances and "area" variances.
-Hence, the legislative authorization granted to zoning boards under Town Law § 274-b to issue only "area variances" for special use permits was specifically intended to bar such boards from issuing "use variances" for special use permits, and allowing instead only variances that meet the statutory definition of an "area variance." - 36.
+There are no provisions in the Zoning Ordinance, as amended, that would allow the Town Board to waive or otherwise modify any of the requirements for assisted living facilities; nor are there any provisions authorizing the ZBA to waive or otherwise modify any of these requirements.
+However, Town Law § 274-b, entitled "Approval of special use permits," states that "where a proposed special use permit contains one or more features which do not comply with the zoning regulations, application may be made to the zoning board of appeals for an area variance pursuant to section two hundred sixty-seven-b of this article."
+(Emphasis added).
+Under Town Law § 267-b, zoning boards are generally authorized to grant two types of variances, i.e., "use" variances and "area" variances.
+Hence, the legislative authorization granted to zoning boards under Town Law § 274-b to issue only "area variances" for special use permits was specifically intended to prohibit such boards from issuing "use variances" in the context of special use permits, and allowing instead only variances that meet the statutory definition of an "area variance."

 Under Town Law § 267(1), a "use variance" is defined to mean "the authorization by the zoning board of appeals for the use of land for a purpose which is otherwise not allowed or is prohibited by the applicable zoning regulations," while an "area variance" involves authorization "for the use of land in a manner which is not allowed by the dimensional or physical requirements of the application zoning regulations."

-Use of land in a manner "not allowed by the dimensional or physical requirements of the applicable zoning regulations," generally refers to dimensional or physical "lot" and "bulk" requirements, such as minimum lot size, minimum setbacks, maximum building height and length, maximum floor area ratios, parking requirements, as well as provisions mandating distances between similar uses and in the case of certain commercial uses, their distance from residential zoning districts. - 37.
-Here, however, to permit safe access by emergency vehicles to and from an assisted living facility, any use of land for an assisted living facility where the site is not within 200 feet of access to a state or county right-of-way, excluding parkways and interstates, is not a use that is allowed under the Town's Zoning Ordinance.
-Indeed, when the Town adopted the Zoning Ordinance amendment permitting assisted living facilities in residential zoning districts, it expressly stated that any use of land for an assisted living facility which is not within 200 feet of access to a state or county road, and where such access is not direct or via a circuitous route, would not be permitted without a separate finding by the Town Board that such use of such parcels is "appropriate and harmonious with the surrounding area."
-Accordingly, a use variance to permit such use of such parcels may not legally be granted by the ZBA.
+Use of land in a manner "not allowed by the dimensional or physical requirements of the applicable zoning regulations."
+Use of land in a manner "not allowed by the dimensional or physical requirements of the applicable zoning regulations" generally refers to dimensional or physical "lot" and "bulk" requirements, such as minimum lot size, minimum setbacks, maximum building height and length, maximum floor area ratios, parking requirements, as well as provisions mandating distances between similar uses and in the case of certain commercial uses, their distance from residential zoning districts.

+Here, however, to permit safe access by emergency vehicles to and from an assisted living facility, the Town Board prohibited the use of land for an assisted living facility at a site that is not within 200 feet of access to a state or county road, or that lacks "direct" access to a state or county road that is "not circuitous."
+Indeed, when the Town adopted the Zoning Ordinance permitting assisted living facilities in residential zoning districts, it expressly stated that any use of land for an assisted living facility that is not within 200 feet of access to a state or county road, and where such access is not direct or via a circuitous route, would not be permitted without a separate finding by the Town Board that such use of such parcels is "appropriate and harmonious with the surrounding area."
+Accordingly, a use variance to permit that use of such parcels may not legally be granted by the ZBA.
 See Dost v.
-Chamberlain-Hellman, 236 A.D.2d 471, 472 (2d Dep't 1997) (denying special permit where "petitioners' plans for their proposed use of the premises violated provisions of the applicable zoning ordinances").
+Chamberlain-Hellman, 236 A.D.2d

+471, 472 (2d Dep't 1997) (denying special permit where "petitioners' plans for their proposed use of the premises violated provisions of the applicable zoning ordinances").